relusc/talks/README.md

-# talks
+# Rene's talks and presentations

-Files and documents for all my talks on conferences/events
+Files and documents for all my talks and sessions on conferences/events I attended over the years.